-Dredging is an important underwater activity to excavate bottom soil sediments and dispose them to different locations.
+Dredging is the act of excavating bottom soil sediments and disposing it to different locations.
 It eases out the navigation process and helps vessels to smoothen their day-to-day sea travel operations.
-The technique is also used for fishing and replenishing sand on beaches with low sand levels.
+The technique is also used for fishing and replenishing the sand on beaches with low sand levels.
 Dredging is also done to create harbors, bridges, piers, docks and other foundation works, and to pave the way for smoother water levels.
 Other reasons include digging for gold, minerals, and other materials.
-Dredging is also used to prevent floods and remove trash.
+Dredging is also used to prevent floods and to remove trash.
 It improves productivity and economy as it fastens the speed of vessels, allowing the delivery of goods on time.

 Dredging is used to extract ores and minerals from underwater mines.
 The process is also carried out in the seas, oceans, beaches, river beds, and contaminated areas across the world to recycle sand and utilize it where needed.
 Many construction sites also use dredging to produce concrete.
 By increasing a channel's depth, dredging can help in flood prevention.
 The method can also aid anti-eutrophication activities and to reclaim polluted areas.

 Dredging is carried out using various tools and machinery operated through vessels.
 The basic one includes the suction excavator, which works like a vacuum cleaner.
 It sucks the sediments into its long tube.
 The other tools include a suction hopper dredger with a dredge drag head which collects and drops the sediments into hoppers attached with the excavator.
 Further, these hoppers dispose the sediments to other areas.
 Other methods include deploying cutter section dredger used for the areas with hard-surface materials.
 They cut through the layers of sediments, make them soft and then sediments are collected, stored and disposed at the relevant locations.